How you can help

 The Tait Scholar

 A scholarship for a musician of promise at The Royal College of Music.
-Currently at £5,000 per annum.
+Currently at £5,000 per annum for the term of the degree.

 The Higgins Scholar

 A scholarship for a musician of promise at The Royal Northern College of Music.
-Currently at £5,000 per annum over four years, therefore £20,000 over three academic years.
+Currently at £5,000 per annum for the term of the degree.

 The John Amis Award